 When I finally quit my job and dived into coaching, I chose “Think…Believe…Achieve” as the motto of my company Think Life Coaching (TLC), because I realized that the journey from thinking to achieving has a crucial stage in between and that is believing.
 It requires strong belief to initiate action.

-If you are familiar with the game of cricket, you’ll know that batsmen wear a pair of pads on their legs before they go out to bat.
-I like to use the analogy of PADS to give you my perception of what it takes to set and achieve a goal.
-P for Plan, A for Action, D for Determination and S for Support.
+If you are familiar with the game of cricket, you’ll know that batters wear a pair of pads on their legs before they go out to bat.
+Being a cricket nut, I like to use the analogy of PADS to give you my perception of what it takes to set and achieve a goal.
+P for Plan, A for Action, D for Determination, and S for Support.
 Without the support, the journey towards a goal often never begins because it seems too daunting.
 It took me an inordinately long time to strap on my PADS and start my new innings.
 My mission, as a coach, is to help people like you, who might be in a similar situation to what I was, start your fresh innings without the long wait that I ended up enduring!

 My name is Shiv.
-I’m a qualified career and personal development coach and I live in Auckland, New Zealand with my wife, son and dog.
-Check out my video below where I talk about my strategy to handle a difficult situation!
+I’m a qualified career and personal development coach and I live in Auckland, New Zealand with my wife, son, and dog.

 Dear visitor, please click the video below, recorded exclusively for you!